Magisk-Modules-Repo/MagiskHidePropsConf/README.md

 ### v1.2.0
 - Now in the Magisk repo.
 Updated to match.
 - New fingerprint, list v3.
-- Check connection when checking for fingerprint updates.
 - Show info when checking for fingerprint updates.
 - Minor changes and improvements.